How to Register for GST in Canada (and When You Must)

 How often depends on your revenue.
 Most new registrants file annually or quarterly.
 You remit GST/HST collected minus input tax credits (GST paid on business expenses).

-3. You can use the Quick Method.
+3. You can use the GST Quick Method Calculator.

 Most sole proprietors qualify.
 It's a simplified remittance calculation that often saves money — you multiply your total revenue by a flat rate instead of tracking every expense.